-B) Soil
+B) Soil and Litter pool

-The soil data were analyzed and it was concluded that the median values determined for each land use category need to be taken into calculation, because they are less influenced by outliers.
+The soil data collected through the scientific investigation performed in 2017 (Chapter 6.5.2.1) were analyzed and the mean values determined for each land use category are taken into calculation.

-For the purposes of soil carbon content determination the analyse using the dry combustion method30 was applied.
-The estimation was performed using the national value of 10 for C/N ratio in case of Grassland mineral soils that are converted to Forestland.
+The estimation was performed using the national value of 9 for C/N ratio in case of Grassland mineral soils that are converted to Forestland.